UX Mistakes that Cost Dollars and Lives

 ux mistakes

 You plan for a new product and many hours and dollars are put in.
 You are quite proud of the finished product.
 You execute your product and it flops.
 “It made sense in my head,” you quizzically say to yourself.
 We have all had those but-it-made-sense-in-my-head moments.
 At a smaller scale, it may be a bit funny.
-But when you’re a larger company, the flop can cost millions.
+But when you’re a larger company, UX mistakes can cost millions.
 User experience (UX) and usability testing are essential for mitigating the risk of these blunders.

 Here are four costly but-it-made-sense-in-my-head moments experienced by companies: